-6.5 Grounding
+6.4 Grounding

-There is no ground lift switch or terminal on this amplifier.
-The signal ground is always floating via a resistor to chassis and the grounding system is automatic.
-If a potential difference above 0.6V is detected between signal ground and chassis ground, a short circuit is automatically introduced between the two, ensuring electrical protection.
-If other equipment or amplifiers within a system should develop an electrical fault to earth, the mains fuse on that equipment should rupture due to this automatic system, allowing an earth current to flow for protection purposes.
+There is no ground lift switch on this amplifier.
+The signal ground is always floating (lifted), with respect to chassis ground via a ground lift resistor.
+If a potential difference above 0.6V is detected between signal ground and chassis earth, a short circuit is automatically introduced between the two, ensuring electrical protection.
+If other equipment or amplifiers within a system should develop an electrical fault to earth, the mains fuse on that equipment should rupture due to this automatic system allowing an earth fault current to flow for protection purposes.